STAR: Decode-Phase Rescheduling for LLM Inference: Generation Length Prediction

 \subsection{Overview of Predictor}

-Contrary to prior works that treat generation length prediction as a one-off task performed only once after the prefill phase, the prediction task in decode rescheduling presents following unique characteristics.
+Contrary to prior works that perform generation length prediction only once after prefill, the prediction task in decode rescheduling presents following unique characteristics.

 \stitle{Tight overhead constraints}: In contrast to the loose TTFT constraints in prefill (e.g., 4s for Chatbot OPT-175B in DistServe~\cite{zhong2024distserve}), decode phase has stringent TPOT requirements (e.g., 0.2s for the same model).
-Therefore, a heavy auxiliary model or intrusive prompt modification requiring processing all preceding tokens is infeasible, as decode phase only need to process the current generating token.
-With the increasing length of the sequence including prompt and generated tokens denoted as $l$, the overhead of prediction methods increases by a factor of $O(l)$ compared to the target LLM.
+Heavy auxiliary models or prompt modifications that reprocess the full context are therefore impractical.
+As sequence length $l$ grows, such methods incur an extra $O(l)$ cost compared to the target LLM.
 Unfortunately, as shown in Section~\ref{subsec:workload_characteristics}, longer sequences are common in real-world scenarios and is the key reason for developing \ours.

-\stitle{Additional context from generated tokens}: As rescheduling occurs during the decode phase, the model has already generated some output tokens.
+\stitle{Additional context from generated tokens}: Rescheduling occurs during decode, after some output tokens have already been generated.
 These tokens provide additional context that can be leveraged to improve prediction accuracy.
-Moreover, as more tokens are generated, the prediction can be refined iteratively, further enhancing accuracy.
-In contrast, existing prediction methods are only called once before decode, which makes them deviate from decode usage scenarios as 1) they only consider the prompt without any generated tokens, which limits their accuracy, and 2) they only predict once without iterative refinement, which makes their design incompatible with incremental prediction in decode.
+Existing methods are mismatched to this setting because they predict only once before decode and use only the prompt.

 Figure~\ref{fig:prediction_method} illustrates our proposed prediction method, which considers the above characteristics throughout two key design aspects: 1) leveraging the target LLM's own internal state, i.e., the hidden state of the last token from the final transformer layer, to achieve both low overhead and high accuracy (Section~\ref{subsec:lightweight_prediction_method}); and 2) continuously refining predictions according to the newly generated tokens during decode, thereby enhancing accuracy over time (Section~\ref{subsec:iterative_refinement}).